 If you haven't figured it out, ametrine is the combination of two quartz varieties: amethyst and citrine.
 These two are found growing near each other in large clusters.
 They have the same wearability as all other quartz gems.

 One of the best features of ametrine is that it's usually affordable at $8 a carat.
 You have to eye different ones to choose the best display of color, which also increase costs.
-Fantasy cut gems can cost hundreds based on design.
+Fantasy cut ametrine can cost hundreds based on design.

 7. Orange Sapphire